noelwelsh/noelwelsh.com/_posts/_fitness-for-busy-people.md

 ## Movements

 Movement is the foundation of any exercise program.
 Indeed movement is all that exercise really is.
-Here we'll look at the basic movements and how to combine that into workouts.
+Here we'll look at the basic movement patterns, some specific movements, and some useful and inexpensive equipment.

 ### Basic Movements